laryssacarvalho/blog-frontend/README.md

 * [API project](https://github.com/laryssacarvalho/blog-backend)

-If you are going to execute the frontend project on your machine instead of using Docker, then you will need to install these dependencies too:
+To execute this frontend project on your machine you will need to install these dependencies:

 * [Node.js](https://nodejs.org/en/)
 * [Angular CLI](https://github.com/angular/angular-cli)

 ### Configuration
 The only configuration is the URL of the backend API, this can be done in the _/environments/environment.ts_ or _/environments/environment.development.ts_.
-You don't need to change the default value unless you execute the API on another port or want to use the deployed version.
+You don't need to change the default value unless you execute the API on another port or want to use the deployed API.

 ### Execution